DarkhorseOne/ico-mcp/README.md

 npm run cron-update -- --dry-run
 ```

 **Note:** The ICO now publishes daily ZIP files instead of a single CSV.
-The download script automatically:
+The download script (`download-ico-data.sh`) automatically:
 - Checks for the most recent available file (up to 7 days back)
-- Downloads the ZIP file and extracts the CSV
+- Downloads the ZIP file and extracts the CSV (handles directory structures)
 - Verifies the file format and size
 - Cleans up temporary files
+- Works on both macOS and Linux (including Amazon Linux 2023)

 #### Scheduled Updates
 For regular updates, set up a cron job: